easypanel-io/website/docs/05-templates/nzbget/index.md

 ## Description

-NZBGet is a binary downloader, which downloads files from Usenet based on information given in nzb-files.
+NZBGet is a binary downloader, which downloads files from Usenet based on information given in nzb-files.NZBGet is written in C++ and is known for its performance and efficiency.NZBGet can run on almost any device - classic PC, NAS, media player, SAT-receiver, WLAN-router, etc. The download area provides precompiled binaries for Windows, macOS, Linux (compatible with many CPUs and platform variants), FreeBSD and Android.

 ## Links